Varun-Chandrasekar/RNA-Peptide-Interaction/README.md

 This project utilizes a deep learning model to predict the interaction between RNA and peptide molecules.
 The model for this project is based on a dual-branch 1D CNN (with 3 convolution layers) trained on curated RNA–peptide pairs.

 ## Data
-This project accepts .pdb files and .fasta files
+This project accepts .pdb files and .fasta files which can be downloaded from Peptipedia, PDB, bpRNA and RPISeq

 ##  Project Structure